 top of page

-OJM is an Italian stoner band from Treviso, founded in 1997 by David Martin and Max Ear.
-Since the very beginning both the Italian music press and rock'n'roll scene show a certain interest toward the band, due to its personal style featuring rough guitars with a psychedelic touch and hints of Blue Cheer, Black Sabbath, MC5 and Grand Funk.
+OJM is an Italian Stoner band, based in Treviso, founded by David Martin and Max Ear in 1997.
+Since the beginning, both Italian music press and fans have proved interest in the band, because of its unique style characterized by rough guitars with a psychedelic feel and hints of Blue Cheer, Black Sabbath, MC5, and Grand Funk Railroad.

-In October 2003 the band is back to the studio to work on The Light Album which is released in September 2004 via Go Down Records.
-The adjective "light" marks a subtle change in its musical orientation, turning the initial stoner attitude to a garage and psychedelic sound, but still keeping its loud and rough impact: rage twists into speedup!
-The videoclip of the single track "Talking About Revolution" throws OJM on several Italian music TV networks, giving significant critical acclaims.
-As far as its live career goes, OJM can boast hundreds of gigs and 2 UK tours, intense and wild performances supporting several legendary bands such as DKT/MC5, Iggy And The Stooges, The Datsuns, Motorpsycho, Brant Bjork, Lords Of Altamont, Marlene Kuntz, Hardcore Superstar, Nebula, Josiah, The Fleshtones and many more.
-At this point the line-up changes.
-Guitarist Frank Puglie and bassist Matteo Bordin leave the band.
+In October 2003, the band entered the studio to record The Light Album, released via Go Down Records in September 2004.
+The adjective "light" marks a new musical genre.
+The band moved towards Garage Rock and Psychedelic Rock, keeping its impact strong and rough: rage turned into speedup!
+The video for the single "Talking About Revolution" appeared on several Italian music TV networks, gaining remarkable critical acclaim.
+OJM can boast hundreds of gigs and two UK tours, intense and wild performances in support of legendary bands such as DKT/MC5, Iggy And The Stooges, The Datsuns, Motorpsycho, Brant Bjork, Lords Of Altamont, Marlene Kuntz, Hardcore Superstar, Nebula, Josiah, The Fleshtones and many others.
+At this point, the lineup changed: guitarist Frank Puglie and bassist Matteo Bordin quit the band.

-In September 2010 comes out OJM's 5th album Volcano, produced by the Californian musician Dave Catching (Eagles Of Death Metal, QOTSA) and released by Go Down Records.
-Between 2010 and 2013 the band takes Volcano on tour in Europe.
-Stefano De Lucchi joins the line-up on guitar bass to replace Stefano Pasky in 2012.
-In the same year OJM participate at the Artisti Vari Risuonano i Frigidaire Tango interpreting in their own way the song "The Tiger" to pay homage to the iconic Italian new wave band.
+In September 2010, OJM's fifth studio album Volcano came out produced by the Californian musician Dave Catching (Eagles Of Death Metal, QOTSA) and released by Go Down Records.
+Between 2010 and 2013 the band toured in Europe.
+Stefano De Lucchi joined the band on bass guitar to replace Stefano Pasky in 2012.
+In the same year, OJM appeared on the tribute album Artisti Vari Risuonano i Frigidaire Tango, playing the song "The Tiger" by the Italian New Wave band in their way.